-- No fee required.
-X - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-0 Title of each class of securities to which transaction applies: - (1) - (2) Aggregate number of securities to which transaction applies: - Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee (3) is calculated and state how it was determined): - Proposed maximum aggregate value of transaction: (4) - Total fee paid: (5)

-Fee paid previously with preliminary materials.
-0

-- Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid 0 previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-- Amount Previously Paid: (1)

-- Form, Schedule or Registration Statement No.: (2)

-- Filing Party: (3)

-- Date Filed: (4)
+☑ No fee required.

+- Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - o Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed: